sweekruthi-balivada/RAG--Retrieval-augmented-generation/README.md

 **For the development of RAG, there are 3 important steps:**<br>
 1. Chunking: Split your data be it a text, code, or documents.
 The chunk size matters!
 2. Embeddings: Embeddings are the numerical representations of the data.
 Store the embeddings in Fiass or ChromaDB.
 Here I have used Fiass Database.
-3. Model: Choose a LLM model and pass your data!
+3. Model: Choose a LLM model and pass your data.<br>
 Thats it!
 Congratulations!
 You have your own RAG!